HoneySens/honeysens/Readme.md

 After the build process is complete, the resulting Docker images `honeysens/server-dev` and `honeysens/server` are available on your system.

 ### Sensor
 The build process for the sensor firmware depends heavily on the sensor platform.

+#### BeagleBone Black
-For the BeagleBone Black, our build process relies on the [OMAP image builder](https://github.com/RobertCNelson/omap-image-builder) project.
+Here, the build process relies on the [OMAP image builder](https://github.com/RobertCNelson/omap-image-builder) project.
 Since the image builder only supports building on ARM devices ([source](https://github.com/RobertCNelson/omap-image-builder/issues/118)), we recommended to do so as well.
 Apart from GNU make and git, the build process only relies on tools that are typically part of a default Linux installation.
 Consult the Makefile for details.

 To initiate the BeagleBone Black firmware build process, `cd` to the directory `sensor/platforms/bbb/` and execute `make`.
 If the build was successful, the resulting firmware tarball can be found in `sensor/platforms/bbb/out/dist/`.
 The target `make clean` can be utilized to clean the `out/` directory.

+#### Docker (x86)
+To build a dockerized sensors image, `cd` into the directory `sensor/patforms/docker_x86` and issue `make`.
+This will generate and register a docker image as `honeysens/sensorx86:<revision>`.
+Additionally, a firmware archive ready to be uploaded to the HoneySens web interface will be written to `sensor/platforms/docker_x86/out/dist/`.
+The target `make clean` can also be utilized to clean the build directory.

+A sensor update and deployment script 1s supplied under `sensor/platforms/docker_x86/launcher/launch.py`.

 ### Services
 In the HoneySens architecture, *services* denominate low-interaction honeypots that are deployed as Docker containers to sensors.
 Depending on the hardware platform of each sensor, these dockerized honeypots can be built for multiple architectures (currently `amd64` and `armhf`).
 Since the build process is done entirely within containers, a recent installation of the [Docker Engine](https://www.docker.com/products/docker-engine) and GNU make are sufficient to build each service, even cross-platform.

 To build a service, simply `cd` to the service directory, such as `sensor/services/recon/`, and issue `make amd64`, `make armhf` or `make all`.
-Please keep in mind that HoneySens CE currently only supports the ARM-based BeagleBone Black platform, which is why only the `armhf` version might be of use.
+Please keep in mind that HoneySens currently only supports the ARM-based BeagleBone Black platform, which is why only the `armhf` version might be of use.
 After a successful build, the resulting service tarball(s) can be found in `sensor/services/<service>/out/dist/`.
 They contain the docker image together with some additional metadata about the honeypot service itself and are ready to be uploaded to the HoneySens web interface.
 The resulting docker images will also be registered on the build host within the `honeysens/<service>` namespace.
 The target `make clean` can be utilized to clean the `out/` directory.

 ## Deployment
 First ensure that the server image has been registered on the target host (either after a build done on the same host or with `docker load`).
 For the actual deployment, usage of [Docker Compose](https://docs.docker.com/compose/) is recommended.
 The `server/` directory contains a file `docker-compose.yml` that can be used as a blueprint for a deployment.
 Please consult that file and adjust as necessary.
 Afterwards, simply change to that directory and issue `docker-compose up` to initiate the deployment process.
 This will start two containers, one for the API and web interface, the other one hosts the internal service registry.